 Matthew O. Jackson is the William D. Eberle Professor of Economics at Stanford University.
 Professor Jackson will visit the Georgetown University Department of Economics during the week of March 19th-23rd, 2018.

 Costas Meghir is the Douglas A Warner III Professor of Economics at Yale University.
 Professor Meghir will visit the Georgetown University Department of Economics during the week of March 26th-30th, 2018.

 June 1, 2017

 The Georgetown Center for Economic Research is pleased to announce that Kai-Uwe Kuhn will join GCER as a Visiting Fellow.
-Kai-Uwe Kühn is Professor of Economics at the University of East Anglia School of Economics, where he also serves as Deputy Director of the Center for Competition Policy.
-Professor Kuhn also is a Visiting Professor at the Düsseldorf Institute for Competition Economics (DICE), Heinrich-Heine University Düsseldorf and a senior consultant to the Competition Practice of CRA.
-Professor Kühn’s research interests are in theoretical, experimental, and empirical industrial organization and cover a wide range of topics including competition in durable goods, vertical integration and vertical restraints, collusion, coordinated effects of mergers, market foreclosure, and the impact of credit constraints on market behavior.
+Kai-Uwe Kühn is a Professor of Economics at the University of East Anglia School of Economics, where he also serves as Deputy Director of the Center for Competition Policy.
+Professor Kuhn also is a Visiting Professor at the Düsseldorf Institute for Competition Economics (DICE), Heinrich-Heine University Düsseldorf, and a senior consultant to the Competition Practice of CRA.
+Professor Kühn’s research interests are in theoretical, experimental, and empirical industrial organization and cover a wide range of topics including competition in durable goods, vertical integration, and vertical restraints, collusion, coordinated effects of mergers, market foreclosure, and the impact of credit constraints on market behavior.